spencerdodd/kernelpop/README.md

 # TODO:

+- [ ] KernelWindow should look at both linux kernel and distro kernel version.
+Linux should be the first check, the distro should be the second check. (self.vulnerable_base)

 - [ ] KernelWindow needs to include patch level

 - [ ] vulnerable window comparison needs to include patch levels